 Next time you serve soup, have a chaffle sandwich with it.
 Your family will think you’re brilliant.

 One of my favorite lunches is now any kind of chaffle sandwich with my homemade cream of tomato soup.

 The foundation of a basic chaffle recipe is a small ingredient list.
 In fact, there are only two ingredients—egg and cheese.

 This recipe doesn’t have a much longer list.
 Since I’m not following a Keto diet, I add a gluten-free flour blend.

-So my ingredients are an egg, some mozzarella cheese, gluten-free flour, and a tiny bit of baking powder.
-I also added a tiny bit of salt, but it’s not necessary.
+So my ingredients are an egg, some mozzarella cheese, gluten-free flour (all-purpose or almond flour) and a tiny bit of baking powder.
+I also added a small amount of salt, but it’s not necessary.